-Slovenia and Ascent Resources are entering direct talks on litigations claims23.
-October 2020. / SEE Energy News
+Slovenia and Ascent Resources are entering direct talks on litigations claims, SEE Energy News

 The statement from the UK-based Ascent Resources said that it confirms that the negotiations with the Government of Slovenia shall not prejudice the company’s rights to pursue its investment treaty claim under the Bilateral Investment Treaty (BIT) and Energy Charter Treaty (ECT).
 All negotiations will be carried out on a strictly confidential, without prejudice and privileged basis.